From the Provence of the Popes to the Luberon – Self-guided

 Victoriaville

-circuit of average difficulty : hilly, sometimes mountainous ; from 50 to 80 km.
+Moderate-difficulty route: hilly, sometimes mountainous; 50 to 80 km.

 Victoriaville

-circuit of average difficulty : hilly, sometimes mountainous ; from 50 to 80 km.
+Moderate-difficulty route: hilly, sometimes mountainous; 50 to 80 km.

-Discover the altitude differences on this itinerary and plan your next trip with all the information you need.
-Please note that gradients are provided for information purposes only and do not always represent reality on the ground.
+Check out the elevation changes along this route and plan your upcoming trip with all the information you need.
+Please note that the elevation changes are provided for informational purposes only and may not always reflect actual conditions on the ground.

 Day 1

-Arrival Victoriaville at 10 a.m.
+Arrival in Victoriaville at 10 a.m.

 Victoriaville, St-Norbert d’Arthabaska, Trottier (49 km).